40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 If the US had Carrefour, it surely would have been a strong competitor for Target.

-Unfortunately, the French company only set up two stores in the US, one in Philadelphia and one in New Jersey.
-Both locations closed their doors in 1993.
+Unfortunately, the French company only opened two stores in the US, one in Philadelphia and one in New Jersey.
+Both locations closed in 1993.

 15. Amazon

 Why?
-Well, the product range is larger, there are review sections, and online shopping is getting more common anyway!
+Well, the product range is larger, there are review sections, and online shopping is becoming more common!

 16. Instacart